 Current tax expense is the tax payable or receivable estimated on taxable profit or loss for the year and any adjustment to taxes payable in relation to previous years, if applicable.
 The amount of current taxes payable or receivable is recognized in the balance sheet as a tax asset or liability by the best estimate of the expected amount of taxes to be paid or received that reflects the uncertainties related to their calculation, if any.
-It is measured based on the expected total annual profit, that is, the estimated average effective annual rate is applied to earnings before taxes in the interim period.
+It is measured based on the expected total annual profit, that is, the estimated average effective annual rate is applied to annual profit, before taxes.